Mason Jones is a San Francisco, CA-based musician, artist, and writer who has been active in the

 noise underground to the book Japan Edge (Cadence Books, 2000).

-In addition, Mason has published four issues of the magazine
+During the '90s Mason published four issues of the magazine

 Ongaku Otaku, devoted to covering the Japanese independent

 music scene.
 A few of Mason's short works of fiction and miscellaneous